 The Chair of Governors will set up a hearing within 10 working days of receiving the letter and inform the complainant of this in writing.
 All parties will be given five working days' notice of a hearing.
-The review panel reserves the right to convene at their convenience rather than that of the complainant.
-At the review panel meeting, the complainant and representatives from the school, as appropriate, will be present.
+The Complaint Panel reserves the right to convene at their convenience rather than that of the complainant.
+At the Complaint Panel meeting, the complainant and representatives from the school, as appropriate, will be present.
 Each will have an opportunity to set out written or oral submissions prior to the meeting.
 The complainant must be allowed to attend the panel hearing and be accompanied if they wish.

-The panel will have access to the existing record of the complaint's progress (see section 8).
+A clerk will be appointed by the Panel to take notes of the meeting.
+The Panel will have access to the existing record of the complaint's progress (see section 9).

 At the meeting, each individual will have the opportunity to give statements and present their evidence, and witnesses will be called, as appropriate, to present their evidence.
+The Complaint Panel will not review any new complaints at this stage or consider evidence unrelated to the initial complaint to be included.
+New complaints must be dealt with from Stage 1 of the procedure.

-The panel, the complainant and the school representative(s) will be given the chance to ask and reply to questions.
+The Panel, the complainant and the school representative(s) will be given the chance to ask and reply to questions.
 Once the complainant and school representative(s) have presented their cases, they will be asked to leave and evidence will then be considered.